bkeys818/package-template-ts/README.md

-# package-template
+# package-template-ts

-A javascript package template
+A typescript package template